yujeanchen/TinyClipboard/README.md

 Add `<script type="text/javascript" src="tinyclipboard.js"></script>` to your page

 # Usage
-Copy element text to clipboard
+Copy the element text to clipboard and keep formatting
 ```js
 var clipboard = new TinyClipboard({
   button: "idButton",